Pragadhesh/scholarship-backend/README.md

-# course-planner-nodejs
+# scholarship-backend
-Course Planner backend built with TypeScript and MongoDB
+Scholarship backend built with TypeScript and MongoDB

 ## Requirements